dat-ecosystem-archive/docs/papers/dat-paper.md

 ### Hypercore and Hyperdrive

-Data storage and content integrity in Dat is implemented in a module called Hypercore.
+Data storage and content integrity in Dat is implemented in a module called [Hypercore](https://npmjs.org/hypercore).
 Given a stream of binary data, Hypercore splits the stream into chunks using Rabin fingerprints, hashes each chunk, and arranges the hashes in a specific type of Merkle tree that allows for certain replication properties.
 In addition to providing a content addressing system, Hypercore also provides a network protocol for exchanging chunks with peers.
+The defining feature of Hypercore is its ability to fully or partially synchronize streams in a distributed setting even if the stream is being appended to.

 Hypercore is agnostic to the format of the input data, it operates on any stream of binary data.
 For the Dat use case of synchronizing datasets we wrote and use a file system module on top of Hypercore called Hyperdrive.
 We have a layered abstraction so that if someone wishes they can use Hypercore directly to have full control over how they model their data.
 Hyperdrive works well when your data can be represented as files on a filesystem, which is our main use case with Dat.

 ### Registers

 Central to the design of Hypercore is the notion of a register.
-This is a binary append-only feed (Kappa architecture) whose contents are cryptographically hashed and signed and therefore can be trusted.
+This is a binary append-only stream (Kappa architecture) whose contents are cryptographically hashed and signed and therefore can be trusted.
 Hypercore lets you create many registers, and replicates them when synchronizing with another peer.

-Registers are just a way of encoding a Merkle tree that we use to efficiently replicate data over a network.
+Registers are a way of encoding a Merkle tree that we use to efficiently replicate data over a network.
 When generating the Merkle tree, hashes are positioned by a scheme called binary interval numbering or just simply bin numbering.
 This is just a specific, deterministic way of laying out the nodes in a tree.
 For example a tree with 7 nodes will always be arranged like this:

 ```
 0